Almarch/tamaR/README.md

 ## Use as an R package

-The instanciation of an object of class `Tama` prepares a tamagotchi and provides an R interface for it.
+The instanciation of an object of class `Tama` prepares a Tamagotchi and provides an R interface for it.
 The `start` method launches the real-time emulation.
-A single tamagotchi can be alive on a given R session: instancing several `Tama`'s will crash them.
+A single Tamagotchi can be alive on a given R session: instancing several `Tama`'s will crash them.
 If you need several pets, run several R sessions.

 ```r
 guizmo = Tama()